 BUT, if you generalize it and re-use it, then you’re in better shape.
-Instead of hard-coding the fields, pull them out of an ini file that contains their SQL field name, display title, data type, interface type, validation regex, etc. You’d need to refine it a bit, but you could dial it in tightly.
+Instead of hard-coding the fields, pull them out of a config file that contains their SQL field name, display title, data type, interface type, validation regex, etc. You’d need to refine it a bit, but you could dial it in tightly.

 Related to the above, there are PEAR modules that strive to do just this.
 DB_DataObject with HTML_QuickForm, for instance.
 Propel for PHP5 is good too.
 But these are generally overkill, and they require a lot of code included on the backend.

 The latest versions of these two tools are fantastic – they have WYSIWYG support and file uploads.
 They’re so handy, in fact, that it’s just as easy to have them manage 10 tables as it is to have them manage one.

 Additionally, I’ve been in contact with the developer, and he’s planning on developing an event model as well, so there’s an enormous amount of functionality you could build with these.

 How about phpMyAdmin?
 Do you just let them loose with that?